robmasocco/AOS-TAG/ideas.md

 A char device driver is required for these, maybe more than one or some minor-based behaviour.
 ## STATUS
 As requested, line-by-line status report.
 Located in /dev.
+Named */dev/aos_tag*.

 ## I/O (?)